-The Albany Dutchmen fell 6-3 in an exhibition game to the short-season A affiliate of the Houston Astros, the Tri-City ValleyCats on Wednesday afternoon at Joe Bruno Stadium in Troy.
+The Albany Dutchmen fell 6-3 in an exhibition game to the short-season A affiliate of the Houston Astros, the Tri-City ValleyCats afternoon at Joe Bruno Stadium in Troy.
 The Dutchmen gained valuable experience against professional players, playing level with the ValleyCats for much of the game.

 The game started with a major bang for the visiting Dutchmen.
 After the first pitch of the game hit Grayson Lewis (Rice), Hunter Boose (Georgia Regents) drilled a two-run home run into the Tri-City bullpen in left field.
 The homer was unofficially the first of the season for Albany.

 The 2-0 lead lasted to the fourth inning, thanks to the pitching work of Gavin Wallace (Fairfield).
 The ValleyCats took the lead for good in the fourth, as four consecutive Tri-City hitters reached base.
 A Keach Ballard single followed by a Johnny Sewald single tied the game, and the ValleyCats went ahead on a sac fly by Drew Ferguson.

 Another run would cross in the fifth inning against Albany reliever Liam Conboy (Susquehanna).
 A walk to Trent Woodward allowed a baserunner with one out, and Woodward scored on a single from Cesar Carrasco, who had three hits on the game.
 Conboy would then retire the next five hitters with three strikeouts.

 Tri-City added runs in the seventh and eighth innings, on a Antonio Nunez sacrifice fly and an error, respectively.

 The Dutchmen scoring concluded in the top of the ninth inning, as a leadoff double from Mike Bollmer (Louisville) turned into an Albany run on a groundout from Adam Gauthier (Dartmouth).